 These pollutants were all screened out at the first stage of the first round of the review and assessment, as being insignificant in terms of potential for exceedence of prescribed standards.
 Consequently no monitoring of these pollutants has been initiated in the Borough.

 2.0 New Monitoring Data

 2.1 Summary of Monitoring Undertaken

-Craigavon Borough Council undertakes ambient monitoring of the following pollutants in their area throughout 2006:
+Craigavon Borough Council carried out ambient monitoring of the following pollutants throughout 2007: